dancer1325/argo-cd/docs/operator-manual/applicationset/index.md

 ## Introduction

+* ApplicationSet controller
-The ApplicationSet controller is a [Kubernetes controller](https://kubernetes.io/docs/concepts/architecture/controller/) that adds support for an `ApplicationSet` [CustomResourceDefinition](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) (CRD).
-This controller/CRD enables both automation and greater flexibility managing [Argo CD](../../index.md) Applications across a large number of clusters and within monorepos, plus it makes self-service usage possible on multitenant Kubernetes clusters.
+  * == [Kubernetes controller](https://kubernetes.io/docs/concepts/architecture/controller/) / adds support -- for an -- `ApplicationSet` [CRD](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/)

+* TODO: This controller/CRD enables both automation and greater flexibility managing [Argo CD](../../index.md) Applications across a large number of clusters and within monorepos, plus it makes self-service usage possible on multitenant Kubernetes clusters.

 The ApplicationSet controller works alongside an existing [Argo CD installation](../../index.md).
 Argo CD is a declarative, GitOps continuous delivery tool, which allows developers to define and control deployment of Kubernetes application resources from within their existing Git workflow.

 Starting with Argo CD v2.3, the ApplicationSet controller is bundled with Argo CD.

 The ApplicationSet controller, supplements Argo CD by adding additional features in support of cluster-administrator-focused scenarios.
 The `ApplicationSet` controller provides:

 - The ability to use a single Kubernetes manifest to target multiple Kubernetes clusters with Argo CD
 - The ability to use a single Kubernetes manifest to deploy multiple applications from one or multiple Git repositories with Argo CD